-- Port 5060 is typically used for signaling between the Mitel CP and the SIP service provider (confirm with service provider) - Ports 20,000 to 50,000 are typically used for Real-time Transport Protocol (RTP) via UDP for voice streaming
+- Port 5060 over UDP is typically used for signaling between the Mitel ICP and the SIP service provider.
+However, TCP, and TLS are also available for use.
+Whichever transport is used confirm with the service provider which signaling ports are to be used. - Ports 20,000 to 50,000 are typically used for Real-time Transport Protocol (RTP) via UDP for voice streaming

 MBG provides variable packetization solutions.
-For example, if the RTP packet framesize is set at 20 ms on the Mitel ICP and another value on the SIP service provider, MBG can translate or convert the framesizes in order to facilitate communication between the components.
+For example, if the RTP packet framesize is set at 20 ms on the Mitel ICP and another value on the SIP service provider, MBG can translate or convert the framesizes to facilitate communication between the components.
 (See the Remote RTP framesize setting.)